EB-5 investment amounts and costs

 Step 1

-Wait for your petition to be approved by the immigration service.
+Wait for your petition to be approved by USCIS

-The timeframes for reviewing a petition vary and cannot be influenced.
-According to the new law, the maximum review period for projects in rural TEAs is 120 days and 240 days for projects in urban TEAs.
-Accordingly, if you are applying for an expedited review, choose a project in a rural TEA.
-Review is not always carried out in the order in which the petition is received.
+The timeframe for processing EB-5 petitions vary and cannot be expedited.
+According to the new 2022 rules, the maximum review period for projects in rural TEAs is 120 days and 240 days for projects in urban TEAs.
+Accordingly, if you are interested in priority processing, choose a project in a rural TEA.

 Step 2

-If you are already in the United States on certain nonimmigrant visa categories, such as H1-B and F-1, you may file an application to change your status to immigrant status (Adjustment of status, Form I-485) at the same time as filing your I-526 petition.
-While waiting for your status to change, you may apply for work permits and permission to leave the country.
-The time frame for receiving documents is 2-3 months.
+If you are already in the United States on certain nonimmigrant visa categories, such as H1-B and F-1, you may file an application to adjust your classification to immigrant status (Adjustment of status, Form I-485) after your I-526 petition is filed.
+While waiting for your adjustment of status, you can apply for work and travel permits.
+Processing times vary from two to six months.
 Be sure to consult with your attorney on this matter.

 • Stage 4.
-Petition approved, conditional green card received
+EB-5 Petition approved, conditional green card received

 Step 1

 • Stage 5.
-Resident status during the term of the conditional green card
+Residency status on conditional green card

 Step 1

-You will receive your green card by mail (usually through your attorney).
+You will receive your conditional green card by mail (usually through your attorney).
 Your first green card will be essentially the same as a permanent green card, except that it is valid for two years.
-The date of entry into the United States on an immigrant visa is the date you receive your green card for purposes of calculating time limits on it.

 Step 1

-Within the last 90 days before the expiration of the two-year term of the initial green card, you must file an I-829 petition through an attorney.
-Soon after filing the I-829, you will receive a confirmation of the extension of the first green card for 48 months.
-You have the right to remain in the United States as a permanent resident, including the right to work and leave the country, during the entire period of consideration of the I-829 petition without any restrictions.
-To obtain a permanent green card, you must confirm that the following conditions are met: the creation of at least 10 jobs, the presence of capital in the project company for at least 2 years from the date of investment.
-The management company (RC) in whose project you invested is responsible for fulfilling these conditions.
+Within the last 90 days before the expiration of the two-year term of the initial green card, you must file an I-829 petition through your attorney.
+Soon after filing, you will receive a confirmation of the extension of permanent residency for 48 months.
+You have the right to remain in the United States as a permanent resident, including the right to work and leave the country, during the entire period of processing of I-829 petition.
+To obtain a permanent green card, your petition must confirm that all of the following conditions are met: your investment led to creation of at least 10 jobs, your capital remained at-risk in the project for at least 2 years from the date of investment.
+The management company (RC) of your project is responsible for providing you with this documentation.

 Step 2